 In general, OSG Connect users are responsible for managing data in these folders and for using appropriate mechanisms for delivering data to/from jobs, as detailed below.
 Each is controlled with a quota and should be treated as temporary storage for active job execution.
 OSG Connect has no routine backup of data in these locations, and users should remove old data after jobs complete, in part, to make room for future submissions.
 If you think you'll need more space for a set of concurrently-queued jobs, even after cleaning up old data, please send a request to firstname.lastname@example.org!

 For additional data information, see also the "Data Storage and Transfer" section of our FAQ.

-Note: OSG Connect staff reserve the right to remove data without notice to the user IF doing so is necessary to quickly fix a performance issue.
+Note: OSG Connect staff reserve the right to monitor and/or remove data without notice to the user IF doing so is necessary for ensuring proper use or to quickly fix a performance or security issue.